reidjs/instagram-pronoun-words/README.md

 The updates to this list allows for a total of 586 words.
 In comparison, the original list with only English pronouns allowed for 59 different words.

+This is also compatible with words in Spanish, including a simplifier that gets rid of any accent character.

 ## Usage
 1. `python pronouns_to_words.py >> output_words.txt`
+2. `python pronouns_to_words_spanish.py >> output_spanish.txt`